 My eyes have darkened to a color never seen before

-In this room, I've drowned too many times
+Beyond this ocean, I've drowned too many times

-I remember cascades of water under my eyes
+I remember cascades of water below my eyes

 My satin sheets wrinkle and cold

-No one sees the pain that kills me every day
+No one understands the pain that kills me every day

 Wounds that reach 6 feet deep